emma-carballal/capstone1/README.md

-# Grammar correction model
-### Captstone 1 project for the DataTalksClub ML Zoomcamp
+# Captstone 1 project for the DataTalksClub ML Zoomcamp